jamesoh3928/MoonRust/README.md

 ```

 ### Expected Challenges

 1. Lua allows shared state unlike Rust's ownership rule (We will be using a lot of `Rc`s)
 2. None of our teammates know Lua so a learning curve is expected
-3. Control statements: Lua's false rule
+3. Control statements: Lua treats everything that is not `nil` or `false` as true when evaluating
+   conditions.
-4. Implementing a table constructor might be challenging since there are many different ways to specify key and value for Lua's table.
+4. Implementing a table constructor might be challenging since there are many different ways to specify a key and value for Lua's table.
+In other words, Lua's flexibility makes things harder
+   for us to implement.

 ### Stretch Goals